patternfly/training-scenarios/react-components/table-intro/step3.md

-With the basic table structure and imports in place, this step will convert the columns definition into an array of objects.
+With the basic table structure and imports in place, convert the columns definition into an array of `ICell` objects.

 1) <strong>Locate the table columns definition.</strong>